kubernetes/website/docs/concepts/architecture/master-node-communication.md

 ### apiserver -> kubelet

-The connections from the apiserver to the kubelet are used for fetching logs for pods, attaching (through kubectl) to running pods, and using the kubelet's port-forwarding functionality.
+The connections from the apiserver to the kubelet are used for fetching logs for pods, attaching (through kubectl) to running pods and the kubelet's port-forwarding functionality.
 These connections terminate at the kubelet's HTTPS endpoint.